fmi/java-course/09-network/lab/README.md

 	 * @throws IOException In case of problems with the accept */ private void accept(SelectionKey key) throws IOException {

 	}

 	/**
 	 * Read data from a connection
 	 *
-	 * @param key The key for which a data was received */ private void read(SelectionKey key) {
+	 * @param key The key for which data was received
+	 */
+	private void read(SelectionKey key) {

 	}

 	/**
 	 * Validate and execute the received commands from the clients
 	 *